iLUVE69/Limb-Impedance-measurement-using-GeoMagic-Touch-Haptic-Device/README.md

 Class Project 2 Human-Robot Interaction

-Link to the Experiment Video - https://youtu.be/LmQ7EXjOs2w Report and Analysis is done in Report.pdf file
+Link to the Experiment Video - https://youtu.be/LmQ7EXjOs2w
+<br>Report and Analysis is done in Report.pdf file